tann9949/connext-galxe-bot/README.md

 ```sh
 docker build --platform=linux/amd64 -t <container-name> -f transactions.dockerfile .
 ```
 Also, you need to specify the `container-name` in the command above.
 If you want to build the docker image for the transfers, you can use the `transfers.dockerfile` instead.
+Also, note that the `--platform=linux/amd64` is required only if you are using M1 Mac.

 #### 3.3 Tag docker
 After building the docker image, you need to tag it.
 To do so, follow the instruction below: